tommasoc80/Event_detection_CLiC-it2018/README.md

 - Models: it contains pointers to the trained models;
 - Convert2CAT: it contains scripts to convert the Bi-LSTM-CRF output in the EVENTI CAT XML format for the evaluation and comparison with other systems.

+A final remark (not so small): by re-training the models from scratch, you may obtain different results.

 # Citation
 If you find any of these pre-trained models useful, please cite the following papers:
 - [Italian Event Detection Goes Deep Learning]()